 Mississippi River Explorers

 Our Canoemobile program provides place-based learning opportunities for youth of all backgrounds and abilities.
 This summer, we launched a virtual experience to achieve similar goals.
 In partnership with the National Park Service, Mississippi River Explorers investigates the ecology and history of historic places along the river, including Crosby Farm Regional Park, Coldwater Spring, Fort Snelling State Park, and Saint Anthony Falls.
 Students have a chance to be active, solve mysteries about the river and surrounding areas, and challenge themselves to make connections to the Mississippi River through Zoom-based interactive sessions.
 Students receive a free Exploration Kit with hands-on materials for activities.
-Created and launched this July, the program offered more than 40 events and served 1,050 youth.
+Created and launched this July, the Mississippi River Explorers program offered more than 40 events that served an average of more than 70 youth per event!
 Students virtually interacted with Wilderness Inquiry Outdoor Leaders, National Park Service rangers, United States Forest Service rangers, and Fort Snelling State Park naturalists.

 Thank you for the virtual camp experience!
 My kids loved it and were inspired to check out some different areas of the river each week!
 It was great fun for the entire family.
 I really appreciate the effort you put into making it a fun and educational experience from a distance. – Parent